sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 ## 1.1 Monitoring

-### 1.1.1 Monitoring critical processes by Monit
+### 1.1.1 Monitoring Critical Processes by Monit
 This feature is used to monitor the running status of critical processes in containers.

 We used Monit system tool to detect whether a critical process is running or not and whether the resource usage of a docker container is beyond the pre-defined threshold.

-### 1.1.2 Monitoring critical processes by Supervisor
+### 1.1.2 Monitoring Critical Processes by Supervisor
 This feature demonstrated 'event listener' provided by Supervisord can be leveraged to do the critical processes monitoring.
 Specifically 'event listener' can subscribe to 'event notification' which indicates that something happened related to a sub-process controlled by Supervisord.